-The previous section has described snapshot patterns that are used to represent logical system states.
 Ground snapshots are used to represent particular system states, for example the starting point for test scenarios.
 Non-ground snapshots contain variables and quantification and represent sets of system states.
 A non-ground snapshot can be used as a system invariant or to describe part of a sequence of steps performed by a system.

 A sequence of steps involving pairs of logical system states is called a filmstrip.
-Each pair is called a filmstrip step and involves a system operation arising from a usecase.
+Each pair is called a filmstrip step and involves a system operation arising from a use case.
 Given a mapping from a logical information model to a physical implementation, a filmstrip is a test scenario describing the expected sequence of steps performed by the system.

 UML provides behavioural models (statecharts, collaboration diagrams, sequence diagrams) and OCL that can be used to express filmstrips.
 The information used to express filmstrips in UML is distributed amongst the various models.
-For example, a statechart described a system behaviour from the perspective of a single class whereas a sequence diagram describes behaviour in terms of a collection of objects.
+For example, a statechart describes a system behaviour from the perspective of a single class whereas a sequence diagram describes behaviour in terms of a collection of objects.
 Pre and post conditions on system states are expressed using OCL.